Ecowiser

 There are many beauty brands that still test on animals and are not cruelty-free.
 Brands that test on animals used to be cruelty-free initially.
 However, in order to sell in foreign markets, these companies have taken a seemingly unethical route to things.
 If you still believe that these names are blameless, they aren’t, at least not spotlessly so.

-L’Oreal
+1. L’Oreal

-Benefit
+2. Benefit

-Maybelline
+3. Maybelline

 Maybelline follows the same policy as its parent company, L’Oreal.
 The brand’s animal testing policy states that it doesn’t test final products or ingredients on animals.
 Furthermore, no third parties test on their behalf unless compelled by law.
 However, their suppliers aren’t included in this policy.
 This creates a bubble, where the details about the company’s real operations are still not clear to the consumers.

-NARS
+4. NARS

 For years, NARS had been a cruelty-free go-to brand.
 Unfortunately, they modified their animal testing policy to suit their plan to enter the Chinese market.
 NARS will no longer test on animals unless it is necessary by law, implying that it is no longer cruelty-free.
 NARS might have some vegan products, but it is not cruelty-free certified, according to any organization.

-Rimmel London
+5. Rimmel London

 Rimmel London claims to be “anti-animal testing,” yet their products are not cruelty-free because they are sold in China, like every other brand on this list.
 The company confirms that they do not test finished products on animals.
 However, the statement brings out some greenwashing tendencies as it admits to selling in countries where animal testing is legally necessary.
 Besides this, Rimmel London is not transparent about its ingredients and their sources.

-M.A.C
+6. M.A.C

-M.A .C is a famous makeup brand that is preferred by beauty enthusiasts for its quality and performance.
+M.A.C is a famous makeup brand that is preferred by beauty enthusiasts for its quality and performance.
 Sadly, the company downplays its role in animal experimentation, despite suggesting that it is a completely cruelty-free company.
 MAC is owned by L’Oreal subsidiary Estee Lauder and is sold in China, where animal testing is required by law.
 It offers some vegan products, but that does not make it cruelty-free.

-Clinique
+7. Clinique

 Clinique is a mid-priced skincare and makeup brand found at Sephora, Ulta, and various other outlets worldwide.
-An Estée Lauder subsidiary, the company’s official animal testing policy is to test on animals only when legally obliged, such as mainland China.
+An Estée Lauder subsidiary, the company’s official animal testing policy is to test on animals only when legally obliged, such as in mainland China.
 Clinique may test on animals directly or via a third party.
 Even though it claims not to test on animals, they do so.

-Giorgio Armani
+8. Giorgio Armani

 Giorgio Armani is another L’Oreal subsidy.
-Giorgio Armani is not cruelty-free, and neither is their parent firm.While their website claims that “Giorgio Armani does not test its products on animals,” it is a false claim.Because Giorgio Armani’s products are offered in mainland China, they are not cruelty-free since they are subjected to animal testing.
+Giorgio Armani is not cruelty-free, and neither is their parent firm.
+While their website claims that “Giorgio Armani does not test its products on animals,” it is a false claim.
+Giorgio Armani’s products are available in mainland China, meaning they are subjected to animal testing and, therefore, are not cruelty-free.
 The brand is also not certified by any organization.

-Avon
+9. Avon

 Avon claims to be the first major makeup brand to stop testing animals nearly 25 years ago.
 However, it continues licensing and paying local officials in China to test makeup goods on animals to sell them in the market.
-Even though, the company is not owned by a parent brand that conducts animal testing, it is not cruelty-free certified.
+Even though the company is not owned by a parent brand that conducts animal testing, it is not cruelty-free certified.

-La Mer
+10. La Mer

 Estée Lauder owns La Mer, a luxury makeup and skincare brand.
 Like its parent, La Mer conducts animal testing where the law demands it.
 The brand’s items are not cruelty-free because they are sold in mainland China.
 They offer some vegan products but are not cruelty-free certified.
-La Mer products are manufactured from top quality ingredients, but their alternatives can be found in the face of products from 100% Pure, which is a completely ethical brand.
+La Mer products are manufactured from top-quality ingredients, but their alternatives can be found in the face of products from 100% Pure, which is a completely ethical brand.

 How Do I Know if My Makeup is Tested on Animals or Not?